benjamin-heasly/gold-lab-nwb-conversions/pyramid/docs/plexon-demo/README.md

 ![Pyramid SpikeEventsPlotter for spike event times and channel and unit values.](images/SpikeEventsPlotter.png "Pyramid SpikeEventsPlotter")

 #### EnhancementTimesPlotter
 The [EnhancementTimesPlotter](https://github.com/benjamin-heasly/gold-lab-nwb-conversions/blob/main/pyramid/src/pyramid/plotters/standard_plotters.py#L278) shows the names and times for events of interest within each trial.
-All trial enhancements that were placed into the `time` category are shown, including rule-based enhancements declared in [ecode-rules.csv](ecode-rules.csv) and custom enhancements created from [custom_enhancers.py](custom_enhancers.py).
+All trial enhancements that were placed into the `time` category are shown, including rule-based enhancements declared in [config/main-ecode-rules.csv](config/main-ecode-rules.csv) and [config/special-ecode-rules.csv](config/special-ecode-rules.csv) and custom enhancements created from [config/custom_enhancers.py](config/custom_enhancers.py).
 The most recent trial is in full color, on top of 10 recent trials which are smaller and partially transparent.

 ![Pyramid EnhancementTimesPlotter for named events of interest within each trial.](images/EnhancementTimesPlotter.png "Pyramid EnhancementTimesPlotter")